danielmeinert/objectcreator/README.md

 python3 -m pip install -e .\rctobject\
 ```

-To execute the programm, go into the program's folder (either editor_app or pathgenerator_app) and run
+To execute the program, go into the program's folder (either editor_app or pathgenerator_app) and run

 ```
 python3 app.py